Elementary treatment of $p^a \pm p^b + 1 = x^2$: A shortened proof of Szalay's result

 Thus,

-Combining this with (2.4) we obtain $b < 4$ which is impossible since $b>3$.
-This completes the proof of Theorem 1.1.
+Combining this with (2.4) we obtain $b < 4$ which is impossible since $b>3$. \end{proof}

 A similar treatment handles Theorem 1.2, although here we must use the familiar results on the equation $x^2 + 7 = 2^y$ to handle the case $b=3$, and also use a slightly more refined computation to establish the second inequality of (2.3), which here applies to $x \congruent 1 \bmod{4}$.
-As pointed out in the introduction, however, Szalay already has a short proof of Theorem 1.2.
+As pointed out in the introduction, however, Szalay already has a short proof of Theorem 1.2 which can be made elementary.

-\S{3} {\bf Elementary proofs of Luca's results}
+\section{Elementary proofs of Luca's results}